This information should not be relied upon as legal or professional advice. Read the disclaimer.

 How can an honour be removed?

 An honour can be removed after it has been awarded.
 This process is called forfeiture.
-The Queen may, on the advice of Ministers, cancel an award if the holder is considered unworthy to retain it.
+The King may, on the advice of Ministers, cancel an award if the holder is considered unworthy to retain it.
 The object of forfeiture is to preserve the integrity of the honours system.
 An honour can only be removed if the recipient is still alive.

 There is a Forfeiture Committee, which is an independent advisory group of senior civil servants and independent members.
-The Committee makes a recommendation to The Queen, through the Prime Minister.
+The Committee makes a recommendation to The King, through the Prime Minister.
 Their discussions are confidential.
 If an honour is forfeited, a note will be published in The Gazette.

 Why might an honour be removed?

 An honour can be taken away if someone is sentenced to prison for at least three months for a criminal offence.
 This can also happen if someone is censured by a professional or regulatory body, for something directly relevant to their honour (for instance a doctor being struck off).

 Other reasons for forfeiture can also be considered.
 The overall criterion is whether the honours system has been brought into disrepute.

 Can the public suggest that an honour be removed?

 A member of the public, or an MP, may write to the Honours Secretariat, Cabinet Office to explain how the person may have brought the honours system into disrepute.